forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/writing.md

 You can use the SOQL query snippet to see code completion suggestions for your SOQL queries.

+To learn about how to use the Salesforce Object Query Language (SOQL), see [SOQL and SOSL Reference](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql.htm).

 > NOTICE: The SOQL Language Server is currently in beta.
 If you find any bugs or have feedback, [open a GitHub issue](./en/bugs-and-feedback).
 See our [Roadmap](https://github.com/forcedotcom/salesforcedx-vscode/wiki/Roadmap) for more information.

 ## Develop with the SOQL Language Server